Morning StarPattern

 The Three-Act Structure

-Day 1: The Bearish Close
+Day 1: The Bearish Breakdown

-Day 2: The Star
+Day 2: The Pause

 The Gap's Importance